Black beetle virus: Viral replication

 The genome and viral messenger for (+)ssRNA noroviridae viruses is the initial virion RNA.
 RNA1 sequence encodes for the virus' RNA-dependand RNA polymerase which is protein A. Thee virion also contains code for RNA2 which forms a precursor protein for capsid formation.
 RNA3 is also formed in infected cells from RNA1 sequence, and is inhibited by RNA2 though independently coded.
 RNA3 encodes for proteins B! and B2.
 B1 is used as the end terminal for RNA replicase, but the function is to totally clear.
 B2 is a separate unique protein which also has an unknown use.
 When tested, neither B1 or B2 was necessary for replication, however the new genotypes did not match exactly with the wild type.

 Cell entry

-Not much information is known on the infection and replication cycle of BBV.
-However, it is respectively assumed to follow the path of other viruses of the same family.

 The virus will first enter the cell via penetration of the membrane.
 Once in the cell, the virus uncoats itself and releases the genomic RNA into the cytoplasm of the cell.
 Typically, Nodaviridae will form an invagination within the membrane of the host cell mitochondria where it will prepare to replicate.